dwwatson1/coronavirus_pandemic_playbook/README.md

 ```
 import pandas as pd
+import numpy as np
 from path import Path
 from sklearn.ensemble import RandomForestRegressor
 from sklearn.preprocessing import StandardScaler
 from sklearn.model_selection import train_test_split
+from sklearn import metrics
 ```

 After loading in the data, we use one hot encoding to account for null values and convert categorical variables to integer data.